 - Time limit risks — breaking the deadline is a frequent problem in product design because many factors can affect the time project demands.
 To avoid this risk, set deadlines for milestones, not final product publishing date.

 - Technical risks — happen due to technological changes.
-You can overcome them by providing training for your employees or hiring a product design agency.
+You can overcome them by providing training for your employees or hiring a product design firm.

 9. Ideate Your Solution